cms-/dtls-streamer/README.md

 # dtls-streamer
 Based on mbed TLS and Google protocol buffers

-Proof-of-concept for lightweight and secure streaming over UDP
+Proof-of-concept for lightweight and secure streaming over UDP.
+Streams a series of JPEG frames over UDP to a remote Python client.
+Tested across different network transport types and VLANs to test reliability of my UDP reassembly algorithm.

 #### Packet data structure